 journalctl -fu kibana-logmanager

 option), which poses a security risk.
-By specifying only the necessary certificates, you ensure secure connections while validating certificates correctly.
+By specifying only the necessary certificates, you ensure connections are secure while still validating certificates correctly.

 Configuring Kibana to work with a proxy exposed via a custom certificate might seem complex, but the NODE_EXTRA_CA_CERTS

 variable simplifies the process significantly.
-By following the steps outlined in this article, you can ensure that Kibana securely makes external requests through your proxy.
+By following the steps outlined above, you can ensure that Kibana securely makes external requests through your proxy.